abhirampai/my_blog/src/_blogs/integrating_swagger_with_rails_and_stimulus.md

 The drawback of using this gem is it is not maintained anymore and supports till 3.0 openapi version.

-To know more about swagger-blocks -> https://github.com/fotinakis/swagger-blocks
+Click -> [swagger-blocks](https://github.com/fotinakis/swagger-blocks), to know more.

 ### Rswag
 Rswag extends rspec-rails "request specs" with a Swagger-based DSL for describing and testing API operations.
 You describe your API operations with a succinct, intuitive syntax, and it automatically runs the tests.
 Once you have green tests, run a rake task to auto-generate corresponding Swagger files and expose them as YAML or JSON endpoints.